-The above results show that each candidate's effort will increase as the other candidates' efforts and vote-shares from previous elections go up.
-This makes intuitive sense as each player will have to try harder in order to reach the bargaining phase if the other players were to expend more efforts and/or their vote-shares from previous elections were to increase.
-On the other hand, if a player's vote-shares from previous elections were to increase, that player could exert less effort and still reach the same old total vote-share proportion and hence his/her effort would go down in equilibrium.
+The above results show that each candidate's effort will increase as the other candidates' efforts and vote-shares from previous elections increase.
+This makes intuitive sense, as each player must try harder in order to reach the bargaining phase if the other players were to expend more effort and/or their vote-shares from previous elections were to increase.
+On the other hand, if a player's vote-shares from previous elections were to increase, that player could exert less effort and still reach the same amount of total vote-shares as before.
+Hence, his/her effort would go down in equilibrium.
 As the cost of the effort increases, the amount of effort exerted by all players would decrease, which is demonstrated in (36) and (38).
-This is also in line with intuition as higher costs of effort will cut more deeply into a player's final expected value and would lower the incentive for the player to expend the same amount of effort as before.
+This is also in line with intuition, a higher cost of effort would cut more deeply into a player's final expected prize value and would lower the incentive for the player to expend the same amount of effort as before.